The Basics of Making a Bee Hotel

 Build a Fun Bee Home to Help Your Native Bee Population

 Even though we have several honey bee hives on our property, our strawberries were not getting pollinated.
 After a bit of research, we learned that strawberries aren’t a favorite of honey bees but they are a favorite of native bees.
-So, we did what anyone would do, we made some bee hotels.
+So, we did what anyone would do, we made a bee hotel.

 Why Native Bees Matter